Syed-Zidaan-Ahmad/Portfolio-Website/README.md

 * Copy the link given in the title " Your form's endpoint is" heading.
 * Paste your link in the (<form action=" " method="POST">) (index.html line no 375)
 * Now you have successfully completed the steps.
 Now you will receive the queries from the user on your email.

+  # How to insert your social media profile links in your website ?
+  As I have already mentioned which lines you are required to change to link your social media profiles like Github, Replit, Instagram and Linkedin in the script.js code.
+Now I will tell you how you will get your profile links.